• Recipes

 Tips & Tricks

 • You can also slice the banana into rounds if you prefer.
-Just pour the melted butter in a bowl, add the bananas, then toss the bananas in the sugar and cinnamon mixture.
+Just pour the melted butter into a bowl, add the bananas, then toss the banana circles in the sugar and cinnamon mixture.

 Nutrition